panurge-ws/kinectgestures/README.md

     registerPlayer:true,
     numPlayersToRegister:1, // wait n players before enable registering log:true, // enable logging
-    logElementID:'canvasElement', // the ID of the HTML element where the log message will write });
+    logElementID:'logElement', // the ID of the HTML element where the log message will write });
 ```